 - Baring Private Equity Asia and Canada Pension Plan Investment Board in the $4.3 billion take-private of Nord Anglia Education Inc., one of the world’s leading operators of international schools

 - Oaktree Capital in the combination of Fitness First Asia (an Oaktree portfolio company) with Celebrity Fitness (a portfolio company of Navis Capital Partners) to create one of the largest fitness club networks in Asia, which was awarded M&A Deal of the Year at the Asian Legal Business Southeast Asia Law Awards 2018

 - Boyu Capital, as a member of a consortium including Ally Bridge Group Capital Partners and Dr. Ge Li, founder, chairman and CEO of WuXi PharmaTech, a global contract R&D services provider serving the pharmaceutical and biotechnology industries, in the consortium's $3.3 billion take-private of Wuxi, which was awarded TMT Deal of the Year at the China Law & Practice Awards 2016 and Take Private Deal of the Year 2015 by China Business Law Journal

 - Special Committees of the Boards of Directors of Canadian Solar Inc., a Nasdaq-listed solar power company, and Sinovac Biotech, a leading provider of biopharmaceutical products in China, in connection with the evaluation of take-private proposals submitted by their Chairmen

-- HNA Group in its $6.5 billion acquisition of an approximate 25% equity interest in Hilton Worldwide Holdings Inc., Park Hotels & Resorts Inc. and Hilton Grand Vacations Inc. from Blackstone and (2) the approximately $6 billion acquisition through Tianjin Tianhai Investment, of Ingram Micro Inc., a NYSE-listed IT logistics and solutions provider
+- HNA Group in (1) its $6.5 billion acquisition of an approximate 25% equity interest in each of Hilton Worldwide Holdings Inc., Park Hotels & Resorts Inc. and Hilton Grand Vacations Inc. from Blackstone and (2) the approximately $6 billion acquisition of Ingram Micro Inc., a NYSE-listed IT logistics and solutions provider

 - General Electric on a number of significant matters, including with respect to the sale of its interests in GE Capital’s joint ventures with Hyundai Motor Company in South Korea, Hyundai Capital Services, a provider of consumer financial products, and Hyundai Card Co., an issuer of credit cards